2022 Georgia Tech Yellow Jackets football team

 The 2022 Georgia Tech Yellow Jackets football team represented the Georgia Institute of Technology during the 2022 NCAA Division I FBS football season.
 The Yellow Jackets played their home games at Bobby Dodd Stadium in Atlanta, Georgia, and competed as members of the Atlantic Coast Conference.
-They were led by interim head coach Brent Key.
+They were led by Geoff Collins until his firing early in the season and then were subsequently led by interim coach Brent Key.